feldeh/image-detection-api/README.md

-# Image Detection using YOLO and FastAPI
+# Image Detection API

-This project provides a REST API server for detecting objects in an image using the YOLOv8 (You Only Look Once) object detection model implemented by Ultralytics.
-It uses a pre-trained model to recognize objects in images, then outputs the object type, its coordinates and confidence score.
+Image Detection API is a FastAPI based application that enables users to upload images and performs object detection on the uploaded images.
+The application uses the Ultralytics YOLOv8 model for object detection.

+## Features

+- Image upload and processing
+- Object detection using YOLOv8 model
+- Annotates images with detected object classes, their bounding boxes and confidence scores using OpenCV (Open Source Computer Vision Library)

 ## Getting Started